booklore-app/booklore-docs/docs/tools/cover-art-settings.md

 ## Cover Cropping

 Automatically crop oversized cover images to prevent display issues.
-This is particularly useful for web comics and manga that often have very tall images as their first page.
+This is particularly useful for web comics that often have very tall images as their first page.

 | Setting | Description |
 |---------|-------------|